collaborativebioinformatics/tandemrepeats/README.md

 Introduction
 ============
-Our project’s ideas are around tdb (https://github.com/ACEnglish/tdb/tree/main).
+Our project’s ideas are around [tdb](https://github.com/ACEnglish/tdb).
 This tool turns ‘REPL’ style VCFs from tandem repeat callers into a database.
 This database compresses better than a VCF thanks to the parquet format and has better structured data that is easier to parse than VCFs.
 There are currently a handful of ‘standard’ queries and analysis notebooks which can provide useful summaries of tandem repeat results.
 For the hackathon, we can make some new, interesting queries.

 ![](imgs/TDBOverview.png)